 The solution of this initial value problem is y = - cosh(x).
 The function cosh is the

 "hyperbolic cosine function" that is linked to the exponential function by the relation

 cosh(x) = (exp(x)+exp(-x))/2.
 The curve represented by the

 equation y = cosh(x) is a "catenary", so the "road" we are looking for is an

 Now we consider a square wheel.
 It's easy to see that the appropriate road is a sequence of pieces of inverted catenaries.
 In the junction points the tangents to both parts of the road must correspond to the angle of the square as indicated on the figure.

 Other polygonal wheels

-We consider a wheel that has the shape of a regular PENTAGON.
+We consider a car with wheels that have the shape of a regular PENTAGON.

 However... an equitriangular wheel will CRASH as can be seen in the following figures.
 A vertex of the rolling triangle hits the road before the vertex reaches the cusp.

 An interesting (and more general) paper about this subject is "Roads and Wheels" by Leon Hall and Stan Wagon and published in "Mathematics Magazine", Vol. 65, no 5, december 1992.